Water Quality Concerns

 There are two waterways in Colchester that are considered by the EPA to be impaired by sediment - Morehouse Brook and Sunderland Brook.
 These are urban watersheds that have been affected by stormwater runoff that contains sediment as it drains to the Lake.
 Too much sediment in waterways limits photosynthesis and plant growth, degrades wetland habitat available for aquatic species, and can reduce the clarity of the water which may negatively affect aquatic plant and animal migration and growth patterns.
 Our federal stormwater permits have required the development of a Flow Restoration Plan (FRP) for each watershed which include projects aimed to address these concerns.

 The Sunderland Brook FRP was jointly developed by the Town of Colchester, the Town of Essex, the Village of Essex Junction, and the VT Agency of Transportation because the watershed is shared by these public landowners.
 In the Sunderland Brook watershed all targets have been met as required.
 The Morehouse Brook FRP is shared between the City of Winooski and the Town of Colchester, and there are several projects underway to achieve compliance with targets in this watershed.
-More information about FRP's and copies of plans adopted for waterways in Colchester can be found HERE.
+Learn more information about FRP's and view copies of plans adopted for waterways in Colchester.